xen/flask-project-template/README.md

     ├── packages.txt

-This file used by Docker and contains all Ubuntu packages that need to be installed on fresh Ubuntu server.
+This file used by Docker and contains all Ubuntu packages that need to be installed on a fresh Ubuntu server.

     ├── project